ALTxVentures/exceptional-php-ci/README.markdown

 ### Exceptions and errors!

 Exceptional-PHP catches both errors and exceptions.
 You can control which errors are caught.
-If you want to ignore certain errors, use one of the following lines:
+If you want to ignore certain errors, use `error_reporting()`.
+Here are some common settings:

     error_reporting(E_ALL & ~E_STRICT);             // ignore strict errors
     error_reporting(E_ALL & ~E_NOTICE);             // ignore notices